Student support and resources

 - Personal tutor - when you begin studying with us, you’ll be allocated a personal tutor, who will be happy to discuss any area of your programme of study.

-- Academic Skills Service - support with academic, maths and interpersonal skills.
+- Academic Skills Advice - support with academic, maths and interpersonal skills.

 - Library - well-stocked libraries and computing facilities, and WiFi on campus.